What Is Personalized Learning? How to Plan Using this Model

 Student-directed progression and competency-based learning both use customized content as well.
 Every attempt to coherently define personalized learning comes down to a pair of components, the learner profile and the custom path through content.

-There are other elements common to many approaches, but just two universal ones.
+There are other elements common to many approaches, but just the following two are universal ones.

 Step #1: Learner Profiles